How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 3. Self-Threading Sewing Machine Needles by Schmetz

 If you absolutely cannot get your sewing machine needle threaded, you can purchase self-threading sewing machine needles.
-These “quick threading needles” are made by Schmetz.
+Schmetz makes these “quick threading needles.”

 There’s a small slit on the side that you can slip the thread into rather than having to pass it through the eye of the needle.

 I don’t use these for a few reasons.
 First, there are very limited sizes and types.
 Different fabrics require different sizes and types of needles, so variety is important.
 Also, the thread can slip back out of the slit during sewing if you’re not careful.
-Overall, this is the last resort for me.
+Overall, this is my last resort.

 4. Using The Automatic Needle Threader